 Krka National Park

-After spending the morning in Krka, head to the coastal town of Šibenik for the afternoon.
-A true Croatian town founded by the Croat king Petar Krešimir IV in the 11th century, Šibenik's is home to impressive fortresses, music festivals, and medieval gardens.
-Start with a visit to the famous St. James' Cathedral, a UNESCO protected site for good reason, before selecting a restaurant for your dinner—perhaps Pelegrini, a restaurant and wine bar just above the cathedral.
+In the afternoon, continue to the coastal town of Šibenik for the afternoon.
+A true Croatian gem founded by the Croat king Petar Krešimir IV in the 11th century, Šibenik is home to impressive fortresses, music festivals, and medieval gardens.
+Start with a visit to the famous St. James' Cathedral, a UNESCO-protected site for good reason, before selecting a restaurant for your dinner—perhaps Pelegrini, a restaurant and wine bar just above the cathedral.
 Return to Split in the evening.

 Waterfront view of Zadar

-Day 12: Zadar to Plitvice Lakes National Park
+Day 12: Transfer to Plitvice Lakes National Park

 Plitvice Lakes National Park

-Here, you can request a private, expert local guide to lead you throughout the park along the wooden paths and bridges to show you the most impressive points of interest and explain the significance of its history and natural features.
-After your tour, you will have some free time to continue exploring or you may wish to bring a bought lunch (and a bottle of wine!) with you to enjoy a picnic.
+Here, you can request a private, expert local guide to lead you through the park along the wooden paths and bridges to show you the most impressive points of interest and explain the significance of its history and natural features.
+After your tour, you'll have some free time to continue exploring, or you may wish to bring lunch (and a bottle of wine!) with you to enjoy a picnic.

 Zagreb is Croatia's capital and largest city